top of page

 2004 Tanja Poutianen (FIN) / Maria Riesch (GER)

-Levi, located about 170 km north of the Polar Circle (Levi World Cup is the northmost Alpine World Cup), is one of the largest ski resorts in Finnish Lapland.
-Levi Fell village is actually a small holiday town, which offers a wide range of first-rate services to its guests.
+Levi, located approximately 170 km north of the Arctic Circle, is one of the largest ski resorts in Finnish Lapland.
+The village of Levi Fell is a small holiday resort that offers its guests a wide range of first-class services.

 The Levi fell is 531 meters above sea level.
 There are some 50 ski slopes in Levi and the skiing and snowboarding season is particularly long, typically lasting from mid-October to the beginning of June.
-Levi has been chosen as the best domestic skiing resort in Finland several times.
+Levi has repeatedly been voted the best domestic ski resort in Finland.

-Besides the 43 slopes and 27 ski lifts, there are 230 km's cross-country tracks and 880 km's snowmobiling routes.
+Besides the 43 slopes and 27 ski lifts, there are 230 km of cross-country tracks and 880 km of snowmobiling routes.

 More than 20,000 spectators are expected at the two races on the weekend and the organizers have put great emphasis on involving local schools and youngsters to bring them to the events.